 - Natural Resources and Environmental Sciences

 - Curriculum and Instruction (includes IRB approval letter in an appendix)

-- Special Education (includes IRB approval letter in an appendix)
+- Human Development and Family Studies (includes IRB approval letter in an appendix)

 Note the absence of List of Tables and List of Figures sections from the examples above.
 These sections are generally not necessary, and the Thesis Office advises students who are interested in a quick review with few or no corrections requested to leave these sections out of the thesis or dissertation.
 Also note that the Table of Contents is most useful for the reader when entries are limited to chapter-level titles only or to chapter-level titles and first-level (main) section headings, as has been done in the examples above.